 Dogs can become infected through the ingestion of embryonated eggs in feces, which can take 2-4 weeks to become infectious.
 The eggs then hatch in the small intestine and the larvae penetrate through the gut wall.

-Discover more: Flea Eggs on Dog
+Expand your knowledge: Flea Eggs on a Dog

 In dogs under 3 months of age, the larvae migrate through the liver, lungs, and trachea before returning to the small intestine, where they mature to adulthood.
 This process is called tracheal migration.
 In dogs older than 3 months, the larvae enter the bloodstream and become encysted in various tissues throughout the body.